garywei944/ChemFlow/README.md

 # ChemFlow: Navigating Chemical Space with Latent Flows

-This repo implements the paper 🔗: [Navigating Chemical Space with Latent Flows](https://arxiv.org/abs/2405.03987) by Guanghao Wei*, Yining Huang*, Chenru Duan, Yue Song, and Yuanqi Du.
+This repo implements the paper: Navigating Chemical Space with Latent Flows

 Flows can uncover meaningful structures of latent spaces learned by generative models!
 We propose a unifying framework to characterize latent structures by flows/diffusions for optimization and traversal.